qnzhou/Swept-Volume/README.md

 ## Build

+### Dependencies

+All third-party libraries are open-source and automatically fetched using cmake.

 ### C++ Build

 Use the following command to build:

 ```bash
 mkdir build